Oxford University Press: Contemporary era (1900-present)

 The Depression of 1929 dried profits from the Americas to a trickle, and India became 'the one bright spot' in an otherwise dismal picture.
-Bombay was the nodal point for distribution to the Africas and onward sale to Australasia, and people who trained at the three major depots later moved to pioneer branches in Africa and Southeast Asia.
+Bombay was the nodal point for distribution to Africa and onward sale to Australasia, and people who trained at the three major depots later moved to pioneer branches in Africa and Southeast Asia.
 In 1927–1934 Oxford University Press, Inc., New York, was reorganized by Geoffrey Cumberlege to return it to profitability from the lows of the Depression years.
 (In 1945–1956, Cumberlege would succeed Milford as publisher to the University of Oxford).

-The period following World War II saw consolidation in the face of the break-up of the Empire and the post-war reorganization of the Commonwealth.

-In the 1960s, OUP Southern Africa started publishing local authors for the general reader, but also for schools and universities, under its Three Crowns Books imprint.
-Its territory includes Botswana, Lesotho, Swaziland, and Namibia, as well as South Africa, the biggest market of the five.
-OUP Southern Africa is now one of the three biggest educational publishers in South Africa.
-It focuses on publishing textbooks, dictionaries, atlases, supplementary material for schools, and university textbooks.
-Its author base is overwhelmingly local, and in 2008, it partnered with the university to support scholarships for South Africans studying postgraduate degrees.

-Operations in South Asia and East and South East Asia were and, in the case of the former, remain significant parts of the company.

-Today, the North American branch in New York City is primarily a distribution branch to facilitate the sale of Oxford Bibles in the United States.
-It also handles marketing of all books of its parent, Macmillan.

 By the end of 2021, OUP USA had published eighteen Pulitzer Prize–winning books.

-In March 2020, during the COVID-19 pandemic its Bookshop on the High Street closed.
+In March 2020, during the COVID-19 pandemic, its Bookshop on the High Street closed.
 On 27 August 2021, OUP closed Oxuniprint, its printing division.
-The closure will mark the "final chapter" of OUP's centuries-long history of printing.
+The closure marked the final chapter of OUP's centuries-long history of printing.

-Museum

-The Oxford University Press Museum is located on Great Clarendon Street, Oxford.
-Visits must be booked in advance and are led by an archive staff member.
-Displays include a 19th-century printing press, the OUP buildings, and the printing and history of the Oxford Almanack, Alice in Wonderland and the Oxford English Dictionary.